-Not all language changes are handled.
-Only one output option can be specified.
-Automatically updating scheme and LilyPond scheme interfaces is quite unlikely; be prepared to tweak scheme code manually.
+As discussed earlier, not all language changes are handled.
+In particular, automatically updating Scheme and LilyPond Scheme interfaces is quite unlikely; be prepared to tweak Scheme code manually.

-2.5 Manual conversions
+2.6 Manual conversions

 In theory, a program like convert-ly could handle any syntax change.
-After all, a computer program interprets the old version and the new version, so another computer program can translate one file into another1.
+After all, a computer program interprets the old version and the new version, so another computer program can translate one file into another.

 However, the LilyPond project has limited resources: not all conversions are performed automatically.
-Below is a list of known problems.
+If convert-ly is not able to handle a syntax change, it emits a warnings like the following (from the 2.23.12 conversion rule).